laro/Cilia/1 Basics/5 Control Flow.md

               }
           }
           ```
-        - IMHO the code is even more clear when written as while-loop.
+        - IMHO the code is even more clear when written as while-loop (though not so dense).
         - Note:
           When the `<Condition>` is empty, then it needs to be replaced with `True`, so `for (;;) { ... }` is translated to `while True { ... }`.